focalhaus/focal-haus-core-plugin/README.md

 * Menu items organized in columns for better usability
 * Visual feedback with highlighted selected items
 * Hide both top-level menu items and their submenu items
-* Only administrators can see and modify the settings
+* Admin whitelist feature allowing only specific admin users to see all menu items
-* Menu items are hidden only for non-admin users
+* Options to hide menu items from both non-admin users and non-whitelisted admin users
 * Removes update count strings from menu names (e.g., "Updates 0", "Comments 00")

 ### Misc.
 Utilities